 Did I mention the rugged, rubber waffle and lugs?
 The Wildhorse 3 GTX cannot be oversold when it comes to the traction these shoes have offered.
 Articles have even used the word aggressive to describe the lugs, which is just what is needed for running wild on the trails in all weathers.

 Thanks to the Dynamic Flywire technology and the inner mesh (once the laces have been replaced), and the over-sized lugs, the Wildhorse 3 GTX offer runners a secure and stable ride that can survive the unpredictable nature of trail runs.
 The Wildhorse offers a complete trail shoe that can cope in all conditions: rain, snow, sleet, and sun.

 There is a school of thought that the lower the drop, the lower the risk of injury as it encourages the runner to land midfoot or forefoot.
 The Wildhorse 3 GTX comes in below average and is considered low profile with a drop of 8mm.
 The height of the heel is 28mm and the toe 20mm.

 • Dynamic Flywire technology for a secure fit

 • Goretex waterproofing

 • Rock plate technology for protection

 Has Nike’s marketing team magic worked with the Nike Air Zoom

 Wildhorse 3 GTX?
-Yes it has.
+Yes, it has.
 It could easily be called the Workhorse 3.
 It is a steady, reliable, comfortable ride that can be relied upon in any conditions it is taken to.
-The fact that the Wildhorse 3 GTX is used by hikers on trails, as well as runners, is testament to the great design and versatility of this trail shoe.
+The fact that the Wildhorse 3 GTX is used by hikers on trails, as well as runners, is a testament to the great design and versatility of this trail shoe.
 This unassuming shoe successfully fulfills the trail runner’s needs with only minor and superficial moans.